maimous/Sorting-Ducks/README.md

 &nbsp;
 ## 03 Implement IComparable<Duck>
-* Update Duck class by implementing IComparable<Duck> so that it sorts itself  based on duck size.
+* Update Duck class by implementing IComparable<Duck> so that it can sort itself based on duck size.

+&nbsp;
+## 04 Use IComparer to sort by size
+* Sort using IComparer<T>.
+A new instance of the class that implements it has to be created.